bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:18 PM CT, March 26</p>
+<p class="updated_time"> Latest data: 03:46 PM CT, March 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 87°, which is 15° **warmer** than yesterday.
-Tomorrow is expected to be 43° *colder* than today.
+Tomorrow is expected to be 42° *colder* than today.

 Currently:

 - 87°
-- Breezy and Mostly Clear
+- Breezy
-- 49% humidity
+- 48% humidity
-- 19 mph wind
+- 20 mph wind
-- 15% cloud cover
+- 0% cloud cover
 - 44 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
-- 1.53 inches of rain expected in the next 48 hours
+- 1.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>